God’s Word Is A Viable Seed In Our Hearts

 Readings: 1st: Is 55, 10-11; Ps: 64, 10-14; 2nd: Rom 8, 18-23; Gos: Mt 13, 1-25

 Today, the fifteenth Sunday of ordinary time, we celebrate Christ who sows the seed of God’s word in our hearts.
-In the light of Isaiah’s prophecy, and the Christ’s parable of the sower, the Church enjoins us to evaluate our relationship with the Word of God.
-So, we must ask ourselves today: What has the word of God achieved or changed in my life?
+In light of Isaiah’s prophecy, and Christ’s parable of the sower, the Church enjoins us to evaluate our relationship with the Word of God.
+So, we must ask ourselves today, what has the word of God achieved or changed in my life?

-In the first reading, Isaiah compares the Word of God to the rain and snow that falls on the ground: “As the rain and snow come down from the heavens without watering the earth…so my words do not return to me empty, without fulfilling its mission…” This is because, the word of God is viable and active.
+In the first reading, Isaiah compares the Word of God to the rain and snow that falls on the ground: “As the rain and snow come down from the heavens and do not and do not return without watering the earth…so my words do not return to me empty, without fulfilling its mission…” This is because, the word of God is viable and active.
 It has the full potency to rejuvenate and nourish our life.
-As a two-edged sword (Heb 4, 12), it also acquits and convicts one.
-So, either way, it accomplishes its mission because: “The word of God is, Yes and Amen” (1 Cor 1, 20).
+As a two-edged sword (Heb 4:12), it also acquits and convicts one.
+So, either way, it accomplishes its mission because: “The word of God is, Yes and Amen” (2 Cor 1:20).

 One point is clear from both the first reading and today’s gospel.
 This is the fact that the word of God is a viable seed.
 In other words, the problem is not with the seed.
 Rather, the problem is always with the receiver.
 That is, one’s attitude towards the word of God.

 The way we receive, value and treat the word of God determines who we are and what it achieves in, and for us.
 It is not meant to be received and quarantined.
 Rather, it is meant to be lived.
 It is not meant to be passive in us.
 Rather, it is meant to nourish and become one with us, just as food forms flesh and becomes one with our mortal bodies.
 It is supposed to shape our personality.
 That is, the way we live, speak, walk, and relate.
-So, as it was one with God who sent it (in the beginning, Jn 1, 1-4), so, it is meant to become one with us.
+So, as it was one with God who sent it (in the beginning, Jn 1:1-4), so, it is meant to become one with us today and always.